Grooming your cat

 Grooming a long-haired cat

-Keep grooming sessions short, especially while your cat gets used to them and finish with praise and a reward.
+Tease any knots gently with the comb to avoid damaging the skin.
+Keep grooming sessions short, especially while your cat gets used to them, and finish with praise and a reward.

-Choosing the right comb or brush
+Choosing the best grooming comb or brush for your cat